 Senior Advisor, Morgan Stanley

 Stephen A. Oxman is a Senior Advisor at Morgan Stanley.
-He has more than 40 years of professional experience in business, government, and law.
-At Morgan Stanley, he focuses on investment banking relationships with certain key clients of the firm.
+He has over 40 years of professional experience in business, government, and law.
+At Morgan Stanley he focuses on investment banking relationships with certain key clients of the Firm.

-He holds a Bachelor of Arts degree magna cum laude from Princeton University, a Juris Doctor degree from Yale Law School, where he was an editor of the Yale Law Journal, and a Doctor of Philosophy degree from Oxford University, where he studied as a Rhodes Scholar.
+Mr. Oxman holds a Bachelor of Arts degree magna cum laude from Princeton University, a Juris Doctor degree from Yale Law School, where he was an Editor of the Yale Law Journal, and a Doctor of Philosophy degree from Oxford University, where he studied as a Rhodes Scholar.

-Mr. Oxman and his wife, Patricia, have three sons, Stephen, Gavin, and Matthew; two daughters-in-law, Sarah and Megan; and three grandchildren.
+Mr. Oxman and his wife, Patricia, have three sons (Stephen, Gavin, and Matthew), three daughters-in-law (Sarah, Megan, and Sarah), and six grandchildren.
 They live in Short Hills, New Jersey.